Ministry of Service

 Mitten Tree—The mitten tree reminds us not to let anyone go to school or work during the cold winter months without something to keep their hands and head warm.
 Gloves, mittens and hats of various styles and sizes are donated through this project to those in need in our community and around the state.

-Holiday Food Baskets—Before Thanksgiving and Christmas our congregation gathers food and donates money to fill food baskets for families in need in our neighborhoods.
-Then we gather as a community, young and old, to assemble the food—turkeys and hams and stuffing and cranberries, and a variety of other staples—in boxes in time for a very special Holiday meal.
-Last year we assembled and distributed over thirty-five boxes for each Holiday.
+Holiday Food Baskets—Before Christmas our congregation gathers food and donates money to fill food baskets for families in need in our neighborhoods.
+Then we gather as a community, young and old, to assemble the food—hams and stuffing and cranberries, and a variety of other staples—in boxes in time for a very special Holiday meal. in 2018, we assembled and distributed over fifty boxes!

 North West Lower Michigan Synod and ELCA—The people of Faith Lutheran Church support the ongoing missions of our Synod and the national ELCA organizations.
 The funds we send to these larger expressions of our body provide for higher education settings (Lutheran Colleges and Seminaries), assistance for new churches, and coordinated efforts for providing services to those in need.

-North End Community Ministry (NECM) - Provides services in those within the community.
-NECM offers a pantry 9am to 12:30pm Tuesday-Thursday.
-Parking in the city lot at Carman and Spencer.
-Some of the resources include a personal care pantry, food pantry, a supper house - offering warms meals on Tuesday & Thursdays, educational classes, infant and toy closet, back to school resources & so much more! www.necmgr.org
+North End Community Ministry (NECM) - Provides services for those in need in this community.
+NECM hosts a food pantry open to the community.
+Some of the resources include a personal care pantry, food pantry, a supper house - offering warms meals on Tuesday & Thursdays- educational classes, infant and toy closet, back to school resources & so much more! www.necmgr.org